 The beam offset also has a slight dependence on the optical wavelength, since the wavelength-dependent refractive index leads to a wavelength-dependent beam direction within the plate.
 It is rare, however, that such effects cause problems.

 There are also wedged windows, having a well defined angle between their surfaces.
 This is sometimes required for avoiding interference effects between the parasitic reflections from the two surfaces.
 Note that in this case there is some level of beam deflection, dependent on the orientation of the window.
+See also the article on wedge prisms.

 For applications with very high optical powers, e.g. in laser material processing, even some small residual absorption in an optical window may cause some level of thermal lensing.
 (A small amount of dirt on a surface can of course strongly increase the strength of heating and its consequences.)
 Such thermal effects can depend on multiple properties of the material, in particular on the absorption coefficient, the thermal conductivity, the temperature dependence of the refractive index and photoelastic coefficients.
 Special high-quality materials may have to be chosen for such applications.